techskillcoach-blip/Cursor_project/README.md

-# Be10X AI Tools Workshop Landing Page
+# TechSkillCoach AI Tools Workshop Landing Page

 A modern, responsive landing page for the Be10X AI Tools Workshop, designed to convert visitors into workshop attendees.